candy-kingdom/mints/README.md

 ```

 Note: it's possible to manually add a parser for a type using the `add_parser` function.
-It works in same way as the `parse` decorator:
+It works in the same way as the `parse` decorator:
 ```py
 # test.py